 Harry hurried to release him.
 As he pulled off the sack, Ross instantly recognised the square, stolid face of Robert Kittow.

-He sat up stiffly, rubbing his wrists and ankles.
+As soon as Harry had cut him loose he sat up stiffly.
 “Oh, thank you, thank you.”
 He dragged in a deep, gasping breath.
 Ross could see that his face was pale and glistening with sweat, though the evening wasn’t particularly warm.
 “Thank God you’re here.
 It’s been a nightmare.”

 “Are you all right?
 Have you any injuries?”